 Federal estate tax.
 With continuing demands on the Federal budget and the political climate in Congress, the prospects for permanent repeal of the Federal estate tax have receded.

 Due to the migration of wealthy individuals to Florida, more Federal estate tax returns are now filed in Florida than in New York.
-Because of the difficulty in predicting tax law changes, high net worth clients should anticipate the need for review and probably revision of their estate plans in the next five years.
+Because of the difficulty in predicting tax law changes, high net worth clients should anticipate the need for review and probably revision of their estate plans.

 Clients should consider building in flexibility with broad fiduciary powers and powers of appointment, and facilitating post-mortem planning with disclaimers and other elections.